Peer Reviewed Publications

 Status: review of first draft

-Federalism and Tax Evasion, with
+(Sub)National Identity and Tax Evasion,

 Francesco